johncf/learn-log/software-engineering.md

      - output metrics (fraction of missing values, is null/empty/error)
      - user behavior (rerunning, switching to manual mode etc.)
      - set thresholds for notifications/alarms (for detecting drifts etc.)

+A good set of [MLOps tools](https://github.com/johncf/learn-log/blob/master/2023-05-22.md#mlops-tools) should make these steps as effortless as possible.